 - Enjoy immediately or refrigerate for 15 minutes to slightly chill before serving (our preference).

 - Serve on a salad, in a sandwich, or on its own.

 Tips & Notes

-- Turkey seasoning: depending on how seasoned your leftover turkey is, we suggest adding some of our homemade turkey seasonings for extra flavor!
-If you’re using our smoked turkey or turkey tenderloin, you do not need to add extra seasoning.
+- Turkey Seasoning: If your leftover turkey isn’t well seasoned, add 1-2 teaspoons of our homemade turkey seasoning for extra flavor.
+If you’re using our smoked turkey or turkey tenderloin in this turkey salad, you do not need to add extra seasoning.